 Day 13: Osaka – Vibrant Merchant City

 This morning you have the option to attending a morning service at your temple, which we highly recommend.
 After breakfast you will have a few hours before heading down the mountain to the vibrant city of Osaka.
 Osaka is an amazing city and the light-up at night is such a contrast to the peace of the previous night.
-Tonight you will enjoy Osaka speciality dinner as you say good-bye to your fellow travellers.
+Tonight you will enjoy your last dinner in Osaka.

 Day 14: Goodbye

 This morning you will check out of the hotel after breakfast and the tour concludes.